mslw/datalad-remake/README.md

 This extension requires Python >= `3.9`.
 It also requires GPG to be installed as well as a GPG key-pair to sign and verify commits.
-In addition, git has to be configured to sign commits.
+In addition, Git has to be configured to sign commits.
 For more information on how to sign commits, refer to the
 [Git documentation](https://git-scm.com/book/en/v2/Git-Tools-Signing-Your-Work).